John I, Count of Nassau-Siegen: Biography

 In another feud, against Lord John of Westerburg, John was captured with 44 horsemen near Obertiefenbach in 1370 and only released after paying a ransom of 10,000 guilders.
 Both parties remained at peace until 1408, when the renewal of hostilities interrupted the friendly understanding for a while.
 In 1371 John fought in the Battle of Baesweiler on the side of Duke William II of Jülich and Duke Edward of Guelders against Duke Wenceslaus I of Luxembourg and Duchess Joanne of Brabant.
 Meanwhile, the war with Hesse lasted until around 1373 and was conducted according to the custom of the time.
 The Sterners invaded Hesse several times, devastated and plundered as much as they could and then retreated with the booty to their castles.
 In all this, the first and main purpose of the Sternerbund was not achieved.
-Landgrave Herman remained in possession of the co-regency and was Landgrave Henryʼs only successor after his death.
+Landgrave Herman remained in possession of the co-regency and was Landgrave Henry's only successor after his death.
 John achieved just as little of his original intention.
 The Sterners were unable to assert his right to Driedorf.